-New roles in professional career
+New roles in a professional career

 Before I tell you what I would like to write about in my monthly column in Think MICE, let me offer a personal reflection.
 It is common knowledge that working in the MICE industry is one of the most stressful and requires adapting to sudden changes.
 My wife’s serious illness has meant that we have experienced many moments of uncertainty together over the past few years.
 Paradoxically, this has immunized me and in a way prepared me for the current pandemic situation.

 I started transitioning to remote working even before COVID-19 came along, and I became interested in new media over a decade ago, at a time when the first social media platforms were emerging.
-We were all learning to use them, some of us saw marketing potential in the digital world.
+We were all learning to use them, and some of us saw marketing potential in the digital world.
 Some did better, others worse, remaining sceptical about this form of communication.
 However, the pandemic changed habits, as did many areas of the economy.
-In the MICE sector, some events were cancelled, postponed, others transformed into virtual or hybrid events.
+In the MICE sector, some events were cancelled and postponed, others transformed into virtual or hybrid events.
 Many of us expected a quick return to normality.
 Unfortunately, it turned out that the virus is not going away any time soon.
 Just as my wife’s health did not return.

 This experience has taught me that you simply have to adapt to a new situation.
 Let us hope for the best.
 Pandemic time is a time of constraints and threats, but also of new opportunities and business transformations.
 I keep my fingers crossed for you!

 Last year I joined the Word of MICE team in the Netherlands, led by Mariska Kesteloo.
 We do influencer marketing in B2B, and in the MICE industry, mainly for hotels, destinations and others.
-In my column I will write about digital marketing, new technologies.
-Word of MICE.

 Articles in Think MICE magazine

-I would like to invite you to my montly column at THINK MICE magazine.
+I would like to invite you to my monthly column in THINK MICE magazine.
 I want to share examples of good practices.
 We have many great specialists, we offer world-class service and facilities in the Polish MICE and tourism industry.
 However, years of emigration and working in a global environment have made me realise that we sometimes miss the proverbial “dot over the i”.
-There is a need to strengthen activities in online marketing – to show the full potential and reach with the image (personal or whole destinations) to the awareness of professionals.
+There is a need to strengthen activities in online marketing – to show the full potential and reach the image (personal or whole destinations) to the awareness of professionals.